Échichens: Education

-In Echichens about 334 or (29.8%) of the population have completed non-mandatory upper secondary education, and 229 or (20.5%) have completed additional higher education (either university or a Fachhochschule).
+In Échichens about 334 or (29.8%) of the population have completed non-mandatory upper secondary education, and 229 or (20.5%) have completed additional higher education (either university or a Fachhochschule).
 Of the 229 who completed tertiary schooling, 48.0% were Swiss men, 31.9% were Swiss women, 11.4% were non-Swiss men and 8.7% were non-Swiss women.

-In the 2009/2010 school year there were a total of 105 students in the Echichens school district.
+In the 2009/2010 school year there were a total of 105 students in the Échichens school district.
 In the Vaud cantonal school system, two years of non-obligatory pre-school are provided by the political districts.
 During the school year, the political district provided pre-school care for a total of 631 children of which 203 children (32.2%) received subsidized pre-school care.
 The canton's primary school program requires students to attend for four years.
 There were 48 students in the municipal primary school program.
 The obligatory lower secondary school program lasts for six years and there were 56 students in those schools.
 There was also 1 student who was home schooled or attended another non-traditional school.

-As of 2000, there were 26 students in Echichens who came from another municipality, while 130 residents attended schools outside the municipality.
+As of 2000, there were 26 students in Échichens who came from another municipality, while 130 residents attended schools outside the municipality.